-ТОРІС ANSWER DETAILS Employment Discrimination 24 YES Arkansas law prohibits employment discrimination based on race, religion, national origin (including ancestry), gender (including pregnancy, childbirth or related medical conditions), or sensory, mental or physical disability.
-This law applies to employers with nine (9) or more employees within the state.
-Arkansas law prohibits discrimination in employment based on gender.
+Employment Discrimination 23 YES Arkansas law prohibits employment discrimination based on race, religion, national origin (including natural, protective, or curly hairstyles; and ancestry), gender (including pregnancy, childbirth or related medical conditions), or sensory, mental or physical disability.
+This law applies to employers with nine (9) or more employees within the state in each of twenty (20) or more calendar weeks in the current or preceding calendar year.
+Harassment / Sexual Harassment 24 YES Arkansas law prohibits discrimination in employment on the basis of gender.
 Arkansas courts have ruled that this prohibition includes sexual harassment.
 Harassment is unwelcome conduct.
-It becomes illegal when (1) employees have no choice but to tolerate the harassment if they want to keep their job; (2) it is so severe that a regular person would see it as intimidating, hostile or abusive.
-Harassment/ Sexual Harassment 25 YES Sexual harassment includes unwelcome sexual advances, requests for sexual favors and verbal or physical conduct of a sexual nature when: Engaging in such conduct is made an implicit or explicit term or condition of employment.
+It becomes illegal when (1) employees have no choice but to tolerate the harassment if they want to keep their job; (2) it is so severe that a regular person would see it as intimidating, hostile, or abusive.
+Sexual harassment includes unwelcome sexual advances, requests for sexual favors and verbal or physical conduct of a sexual nature when: Engaging in such conduct is made an implicit or explicit term or condition of employment.
 Example: A newly hired milker is told that sexual jokes, touching and nude posters are just part of farm life and she should try to ignore it.
 Acceptance or rejection of such conduct is used as the basis for an employment decision affecting an employee.
 Example: A manager tells a worker applying for a promotion that the job would be his if he just "treated her right."
 The conduct interferes with an employee's work or creates an intimidating, hostile or offensive work environment.
 Example: One worker experiences repeated advances from another asking her for dates or "just to go out for drinks after work."
-The worker says she isn't interested, but the co-worker won't take "no" for an answer.
-Forced Labor 26 YES Arkansas law prohibits human trafficking, which means recruiting, harboring, transporting, obtaining, enticing, soliciting, isolating, providing or maintaining a person knowing that person will be subjected to involuntary servitude.
+The worker says she isn't interested, but the co-worker won't take 'no' for an answer.
+Forced Labor 25 YES Arkansas law prohibits human trafficking, which means recruiting, harboring, transporting, obtaining, enticing, soliciting, isolating, providing or maintaining a person knowing that person will be subjected to involuntary servitude.
 Employers should ensure they are carefully following all visa requirements or work agreements to avoid any inadvertent violations.